The Rise of HTML5 for Digital Display Advertising: What You Need to Know

 Additionally, as a plug-in, Flash offers malicious individuals a tasty backdoor into your personal system often too good to pass up.
 This was most recently made obvious through the Hacking Team’s internal files and correspondence leak.
 Unfortunately, this is only the latest such case, and the frequency of these exposures has continued to increase.

-About HTML 5
+About HTML 5 and Display Ads

 By contrast, HTML5 is simply the latest iteration of HTML, the internet language that browsers translate to display web pages.
 Included with this fifth version are a new series of tags that allow web designers and developers to create the types of animation and video that traditionally required plug-ins like Flash directly in the code of the page itself.
 By eliminating the need for a plug-in, the security issues plug-ins present are excised and the CPU usage required to display plug-in type content also decreases dramatically.
 What’s more, a single ad developed using HTML5 can be displayed on desktops, smartphones and tablets, eliminating the need to build multiple versions of the same execution.
 While this may seem like a silver bullet solution for the ‘new’ multi-screen internet as a whole, there are a number of advertising-specific challenges the transition to HTML5 presents.